Book cover

 7.1 Introduction

 There is more than one definition for software architecture.
 One of the most common definitions considers that architecture is concerned with high-level design.
-Thus, the focus shifts from the organization and interfaces of individual classes to larger units, such as packages, components, modules, subsystems, layers, or services—the specific term used is not as important.
+Thus, the focus shifts from the organization and interfaces of individual classes to larger units, such as packages, components, modules, subsystems, layers, or services—the specific terminology is less important.
 Generally, these terms refer to sets of related classes.

-In addition to being larger, architectural components must be relevant and related to the key mission of a system.
+Instead of just being larger, architectural components must be relevant and related to the core mission of a system.
 For instance, consider an information system.
-Typically, this system includes a module to persist data, which uses a database.
-This module is crucial in information systems, as their main goal is to automate and persist information related to business processes.
+Typically, this system includes a module to persist data using a database.
+This module is essential in information systems, as their main goal is to automate and persist information related to business processes.
 Now, consider a system that uses artificial intelligence techniques to diagnose diseases.
 This system may also have a persistence module that stores data about the diseases that are diagnosed.
 However, this module is not central to the main purpose of the system.
 Therefore, it is not a key part of its architecture.

 Architectural patterns propose a high-level organization for software systems, including their key modules and the relations between them.
-These relations define, for example, whether module A may (or may not) call the methods of module B. In this chapter, we are going to study the following architectural patterns: Layered Architecture (Section 7.2), Model-View-Controller or MVC Architecture (Section 7.3), Microservices (Section 7.4), Message-Oriented Architecture (Section 7.5), and Publish/Subscribe Architecture (Section 7.6).
-We will then briefly present other architectural patterns, such as Pipes and Filters (Section 7.7).
+These relations define, for example, whether module A may (or may not) call the methods of module B. In this chapter, we will explore the following architectural patterns: Layered Architecture (Section 7.2), Model-View-Controller or MVC Architecture (Section 7.3), Microservices (Section 7.4), Message-Oriented Architecture (Section 7.5), and Publish/Subscribe Architecture (Section 7.6).
+We’ll then briefly present other architectural patterns, such as Pipes and Filters (Section 7.7).
 Additionally, we will provide an example of an architectural anti-pattern known as the Big Ball of Mud (Section 7.8).

 In-Depth: Some authors—like Taylor et al. (link) —make a distinction between patterns and architectural styles.
 According to them, patterns focus on solutions to specific architectural problems, while architectural styles propose that the modules of a system should be organized in a certain way without necessarily aiming to solve a specific problem.
-Thus, for these authors, MVC is an architectural pattern that solves the problem of separating presentation and model in graphical interface systems.
-On the other hand, Pipes and Filters constitute an architectural style.
+For example, these authors consider MVC an architectural pattern that solves the problem of separating presentation and model in graphical interface systems.
+On the other hand, they view Pipes and Filters as an architectural style.
 In this chapter, however, we will not make this distinction.
-Rather, we will refer to all of them as architectural patterns.
+Instead, we will refer to all of them as architectural patterns.

 7.1.1 Tanenbaum-Torvalds Debate